EDGENortheastern/if1_video_extra/README.md

 ### Overview

-The `if1_video_extra` project provides a Python-based tool to convert video files from one format to another.
+The `if1_video_extra` project provides a Python-based tool to convert temperatures from Celsius to Fahrenheit.
 This guide will help you set up and run the converter on your local machine.

 ### Prerequisites